Essentia Price Reaches $0.0028 (ESS)

 Buying and Selling Essentia

-It is usually not possible to buy alternative cryptocurrencies such as Essentia directly using US dollars.
-Investors seeking to acquire Essentia should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Coinbase or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Essentia using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as Essentia directly using U.S. dollars.
+Investors seeking to acquire Essentia should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Essentia using one of the aforementioned exchanges.

 Receive News & Updates for Essentia Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Essentia and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.